python/mypy/docs/source/common_issues.rst

         def test(self, t: List[int]) -> Sequence[str]:  # type: ignore[override]
             ...

-TypeVars are not the same
+Each type variable is distinct
 ------------------------------------------------

-As discussed in the issue
-`TypeVars should be allowed to be the same <https://github.com/python/mypy/issues/7864>`_, TypeVars are *not* equivalent even if they are identically defined.
+TypeVars are *not* equivalent even if they are identically defined since they are independent of each other and are bound to specific types separately.

-Here is an example using two TypeVars that are unconstrained and unbound:
+Example using two TypeVars:

 .. code-block:: python